VisActor/VGrammar/docs/site/assets/guide/en/guides/advanced-guide.md

 ## Custom Syntax Elements

-All VGrammar syntax elements run according to dependencies.
+All VGrammar syntax elements run according to dependency.
 When the existing syntax elements do not meet the requirements, users can try to implement custom syntax elements.
 Next, take the `vgrammar-projection` implementation of the `Projection` syntax element as an example, explain how to customize the syntax element and use it in the VGrammar visual chart.

 ### Implementation of Syntax Class